styled-components/styled-components/README.md

 ### Passed props

 Styled components pass on all their props.
-Let's see an example of an `<input>` with a placeholder:
+This is a styled `<input>`:

 ```JS
 import React from 'react';